 No need to dress up or worry about camera and microphone technology – we don’t allow students to share video because we’ve found it to be distracting and sometimes difficult to manage.
 Instead, we utilize the Q&A feature in Zoom as well as the Chat box to connect.

 We also don’t take role.
 These live sessions are highly encouraged – but optional to attend live.
 You can always watch the recordings.

 How long can I access course materials online?

-You’ll have access to this Canvas site for one year from the time you enroll.
+You’ll have access to our online course site (known as ‘Canvas’) for one year from the time you enroll.

 What should I know about the Final Exam?

 You’ll have unlimited time to complete 50 multiple choice questions.
 We recommend completing the test in one sitting – but you can leave and come back to the final in multiple sessions.
 It is open book, open note and researching is encouraged.
 You have ONE try and you must pass with a 70% or better to earn your certificate.
 Since the test is open-book, open-note and researching is encouraged, we feel this is very fair.

 How do I earn a certificate?

 To obtain certification, trainees in the full course must complete 8 online classes and pass the comprehensive final (open-book, research encouraged) with a 70% or better.